dphiggs01/ASK_Amy_Example_Skills/alexa_fun_fact_skill/README.md

-# The Alexa Obama Fact Skill
+# The Alexa Fun Fact Skill
 Have Alexa read interesting random facts on any subject of your choosing.
-This skill just happens to be about presidential facts.
 Here is an interesting fact using ASK Amy this skill is written in less than 25 lines of code!

 ### This example skill demonstrates the following features: